Type 32 frigate: Arrowhead 140: Multi-Role Naval Platform / Type 31 Batch 2

 Babcock officially revealed the Multi-Role Naval Platform variant of their Arrowhead 140 design (same design as selected for the Type 31 frigates) for the Type 32 programme in 2023 (although it had previously been seen on AH140 marketing videos and on their website) The design features a stern boat ramp connected to the existing mission bay under the flight deck, a side hydraulic ramp, an enlarged hangar with capacity for up-to two Merlin AW101-sized helicopters which is directly connected to a full-width mission bay replacing the 32-cell vertical launch complex amidships and is capable of supporting 11-metre craft (e.g. USV, RHIBs) or TEU containers.
 Additionally, the B turret position forward of the bridge can be replaced with a 16-cell Mark-41 complex.
 Like the ASF, the MNP is also capable of embarking up-to a total of 20x TEU containers and is compatible with SH Defence's CUBE system for the movement of containers on board.
 By utilising the existing Arrowhead 140 design, commonality can be sought with the Type 31's to streamline training, upgrades, and upkeep.
 This design is also somewhat faithful to its heritage as the grandparent design of the AH140, the Absalon-class frigate (Parent design of the Iver Huitfeldt-class which is the parent design of AH140) which could be described as part frigate, part Ro-Ro vessel designed to support amphibious operations (albeit they are currently being upgraded to focus on anti-submarine warfare).

-In an interview with The Telegraph, Babcock's corporate affairs chief John Howie discussed how how they were looking at significantly reducing the number of crew onboard future warships like the Type 32, stating that “People talk about a Type 32 frigate – we like to refer to it as Type 31 batch two.
-We’re doing a crew of about 105 on Type 31, so realistically we should be aiming to half that number for batch two.”
+In an interview with The Telegraph, Babcock's corporate affairs chief John Howie discussed how they were looking at significantly reducing the number of crew onboard future warships like the Type 32, stating that "People talk about a Type 32 frigate – we like to refer to it as Type 31 batch two.
+We're doing a crew of about 105 on Type 31, so realistically we should be aiming to half that number for batch two."